themrungruangkul/test-codex-pd/README.md

 1. **Configuration** – `src/pd_transition_matrix/config.py` centralises file paths through the `PipelineConfig` dataclass.
 Tests patch this configuration to keep execution isolated.
 2. **Data Management** – `data_management.load_raw_data` enforces the data contract and safeguards against missing files. `save_artifact` persists tabular outputs to CSV or Parquet.
-3. **Feature Engineering** – `feature_engineering.build_transition_features` aggregates exposures by segment, start/end risk buckets, and term horizon to form the transition matrix.
+3. **Feature Engineering** – `feature_engineering.build_transition_features` aggregates exposures by period, segment, start/end risk buckets, and term horizon to form the transition matrix.
 4. **Modeling** – `modeling.calculate_segment_pd` derives PD term structures per segment by comparing total exposure versus default exposure for each state and tenor.
 5. **Orchestration** – `pipeline.run_pipeline` strings the steps together, saves intermediate/final artifacts to `outputs/`, and prints the PD table for quick inspection.

 The output PD table contains the columns `segment`, `risk_bucket`, `term_structure`, and `PD`, making it simple to plug into downstream reporting layers.
+The latest run is also persisted to `outputs/reports/segment_pd_table.csv` so that analysts can pick up the result without rerunning the pipeline.

 ## Getting Started